Asian Gay Men

 Choose how to stay HIV negative

 You probably know about condoms already.
-They’re a cheap (even free in some places!) and trusted form of preventing HIV and other STIs that have been instrumental in our goal to ending HIV.
+They’re a cheap (even free in some places!) and trusted form of preventing the transmission of HIV and other STIs that have been instrumental in our goal to ending HIV.
 In addition to condoms, there have been other new biomedical strategies that have been proven to be as effective as condoms and are already being used by a lot of gay guys.

 The idea of UVL (undetectable viral load) is a strategy that HIV positive guys can use to ensure they won’t transmit the virus.
 They take treatment which reduces the amount of HIV in their body to low, undetectable levels.
 It helps improve their health and, as research tells us, has a zero risk of transmission.
 Incredible!

-You can test for free
+You can test for HIV and STIs for free

 Getting into a regular HIV and STI testing routine is crucial.
 By getting tested, we take control of our health by knowing our status and that puts us in a position to treat any STIs should they arise.